DevoInc/python-sdk/docs/sender/sender.md

   Send csv lookups to devo

 Options:
-  -c, --config PATH          Optional JSON/Yaml File with configuration info.
+  -c, --config PATH               Optional JSON/Yaml File with configuration
+                                  info.
-  -e, --env TEXT             Use env vars for configuration -d, --default TEXT         Use default file for configuration -a, --url, --address TEXT  Devo relay address
-  -p, --port INTEGER         Devo relay address port --key TEXT                 Devo user key cert file.
+  -e, --env TEXT                  Use env vars for configuration -d, --default TEXT              Use default file for configuration -a, --url, --address TEXT       Devo relay address -p, --port INTEGER              Devo relay address port --key TEXT                      Devo user key cert file.
   --cert TEXT                     Devo user cert file.
   --chain TEXT                    Devo chain.crt file.
   --sec_level TEXT                Sec level for opensslsocket.
 Default: None --type TEXT                     Connection type: SSL or TCP -n, --name TEXT                 Name for Lookup.
   -ac, --action TEXT              INC or FULL.
-  -f, --file TEXT            The file that you want to send to Devo, which
+  -f, --file TEXT                 The file that you want to send to Devo,
-                             will be sent line by line.
+                                  which will be sent line by line.
-  -lk, --lkey TEXT           Name of the column that contains the Lookup key.
+  -lk, --lkey TEXT                Name of the column that contains the Lookup
+                                  key.
 It has to be the exact name that appears in the header.
-  -ak, --akey TEXT           Name of the column that contains the action key
+  -dk, --dkey TEXT                Name of the column that contains the
-                             with add or delete.
+                                  action/delete key with "add" or "delete".
 It has to be the exact name that appears in the header.
+  -dt, --detect-types / -ndt, --no-detect-types
-  -d, --delimiter TEXT       CSV Delimiter char.
+                                  Detect types of fields. .
+Default: False -d, --delimiter TEXT            CSV Delimiter char.
   -qc, --quotechar TEXT           CSV Quote char.
   --debug / --no-debug            For testing purposes --help                          Show this message and exit.
 ```